MSRConnections/Azure-training-course/Day 2/3. Windows HPC Server 2012 Cluster/1. windows-hpc-install/README.md

    ![Config HPC Pack](config_hpc9.png)

-1. Select **Windows Azure node template** and click **Next**.
+1. Select **Microsoft Azure node template** and click **Next**.

    ![Config HPC Pack](config_hpc10.png)

 1. Click **Next** to accept the default template name.

 1. On the Subscription Information tab, copy your subscription ID and the management certificate fingerprint into their respective boxes and click **Next**.
-You can find this information on the **Setting** tab of the Windows Azure Management Portal.
+You can find this information on the **Setting** tab of the Microsoft Azure Management Portal.
 Be careful to copy the subscription ID and certificate fingerprint in full!
 You may need to resize the columns in the management portal to see the whole field.

    ![Config HPC Pack](config_hpc11.png)